-- a) If statusInformation contains values for an OID/value pair, then a Report PDU is generated. - 1) If the scopedPDU has been returned from ProcessIncomingMsg then determine contextEngineID, contextName, and PDU. - 2) Information about the message is cached and a stateReference is created (implementation-specific).
+- If an errorIndication is returned by the security module, then - a) If statusInformation contains values for an OID/value pair, then generation of a Report PDU is attempted (see step 3 in section 7.1). - 1) If the scopedPDU has been returned from processIncomingMsg then determine contextEngineID, contextName, and PDU. - 2) Information about the message is cached and a stateReference is created (implementation-specific).

 Information to be cached includes the values of:

-msgVersion,

-msgID,

-securityLevel,

-msgFlags,

-msgMaxSize,

-securityModel,

-maxSizeResponseScopedPDU,

-securityStateReference
+msgVersion, msgID, securityLevel, msgFlags, msgMaxSize, securityModel, maxSizeResponseScopedPDU, securityStateReference